Theo Todman's Web Page - Notes Pages

 - Backward psychological continuity.

 - Fission is, in any case, hard to imagine happening to oneself.
 Just what does it mean to “wake up twice”?
 I dare say one could get one’s head(s) around it.
 The two selves would then be distinct individuals, with distinct consciousnesses, but with a shared past.
-On the perdurantist account, we were always distinct, but co-located with everything in common.
+On the perdurantist account, we were always distinct, but had stages co-located with everything in common.

-- Andy Clark17, raises this question about what ensures psychological continuity – more or less than in the case of Teletransportation – in the case of dreamless sleep, or (hypothetically) being frozen and then thawed out.
+- Andy Clark18, raises this question about what ensures psychological continuity – more or less than in the case of Teletransportation – in the case of dreamless sleep, or (hypothetically) being frozen and then thawed out.
 We might ask what it is in the normal waking case.
-Maybe the whole thing is related to the arrow of time18 or in the distinctions between forward-looking psychological properties – desires and intentions yet to be satisfied or acted upon – and memories of what has already taken place.
+Maybe the whole thing is related to the arrow of time19 or in the distinctions between forward-looking psychological properties – desires and intentions yet to be satisfied or acted upon – and memories of what has already taken place.

 - This is the sort of question that the Logical Positivists would denounce as meaningless, as no empirical evidence can decide it.